JahezAcademy/flutter_rocket/README.md

 class PostExample extends StatelessWidget {
   // Save your model to use on another screen
   // readOnly parameter means if you close and open this screen you will use same data without update it from Api
-  // [mc] is instance of Mccontroller injected in Stateless and ful widget by extension for use it easily final Post post = McController().add<Post>('posts', Post(),readOnly:true);
+  // [mc] is instance of Mccontroller injected in Object by extension for use it easily anywhere final Post post = McController().add<Post>('posts', Post(),readOnly:true);
   final McRequest rq = McController().get<McRequest>("rq");
   PostExample({this.title});